AradhyaMaheshwari-bit/LifeOS/docs/Rules.md

 Example:

-"I know you had breakfast.
+> "I know you had breakfast.
 Do you remember approximately what time?"

 ---

 ## Rule 4 — Use inference only when appropriate

+If information is missing:

+1. Prefer asking the user if they are likely to know the answer.
-If the user does not know the answer, apply an agreed LifeOS inference rule.
+2. If the user does not know, apply an agreed LifeOS inference rule.

-All inferred values must be documented in the `notes` field.
+3. Every inferred value must be documented in `summary.notes`.

 ---